Weekend in Philadelphia: A 2-Day Itinerary to See the Sites

 Philadelphia is full of historical sites, good eats, and cultural institutions.
-With a weekend in Philadelphia, there is enough time to see some of the top sites and then dig a little bit deeper to visit places casual visitors may miss.
+From colonial-era attractions to modern art, there is more than enough to occupy any amount of time you have in this great city.
+If you’re planning a trip, a weekend in Philadelphia will let you see some of the top sites and then dig a little bit deeper to visit places casual visitors may miss.

-Because a weekend trip is still a quick visit, we’ve focused on some of the most unique things to see in the city, while keeping geography in mind.
-This 2 day itinerary is designed to minimize back-tracking while still recommending some of the best things to see in a weekend in Philadelphia.
+As locals, we’ve spent a lot of time getting to know many of the best sites and restaurants.
+Because a weekend trip is still a quick visit, we’ve focused our recommendations on some of the most unique things to see, while keeping geography in mind.
+This 2 day itinerary is designed to minimize back-tracking while still covering some of the best places to go in a weekend based on our own experiences.

 Day 1: Historic Philadelphia

-Depending on where you’re staying, Old City Coffee a couple of blocks away may be a more convenient option.
-This shop has been a Philadelphia institution for over 35 years.
+Depending on where you’re staying, Old City Coffee a couple of blocks away may be more convenient.
+This shop has been a Philadelphia institution for nearly 40 years.
 They roast their own beans and offer housemade scones, muffins, and other light breakfast items.

 Independence Hall

-A free tour lets you see the inside of the building, which looks much like it did in 1776.
-On the tour, you’ll learn about the history of Independence Hall and the importance of the conventions held here by the founding fathers as they debated the tenets of freedom and conceptualized a new country.
-There are even several original artifacts on display, including George Washington’s chair and an inkstand that was used to sign the Declaration of Independence.
+The building is over 250 years old and is the location where both the Declaration of Independence and the Constitution were signed.
+A 20-minute tour lets you see inside, which looks much like it did during colonial times.
+The tour includes the history of Independence Hall and the importance of the conventions held here as the founding fathers debated the tenets of freedom (for some people) and conceptualized a new country.
+Several original artifacts are on display, including George Washington’s chair.

 Liberty Bell

-This beautiful 18th-century building at the end of a cobblestone path was the location of the First Continental Congress.
-The delegates’ chairs and the banner from the 1788 Constitutional parade are displayed, and there are often rotating historical exhibits.
-(Note: as of March 2023, the building is temporarily closed for renovation)
+- Carpenters’ Hall — An 18th-century building at the end of a cobblestone path hosted the First Continental Congress.
+The delegates’ chairs and the banner from the 1788 Constitutional parade are displayed, and there are rotating historical exhibits.

 Elfreth’s Alley

-Head three blocks north to Elfreth’s Alley.
-This charming street with brightly painted doors is one of the most popular places to visit in Philadelphia.
+Head a few blocks north to Elfreth’s Alley, a charming street with brightly painted doors that is one of the most popular places to visit in Philadelphia.
+No matter how many times we walk it, we always notice something new.
+Plus, homeowners often put up seasonal decorations, which is fun to see.

 Christ Church and its Burial Ground